When and Where to fish in Arkansas

 January

-“You might catch a 100-pounder that time of year,” he explains.
+“You might catch a 100-pounder that time of year,” Sutton says.
 “The Mississippi River is probably the number one honey hole in the world and then any of the big rivers in Arkansas would be worth targeting.”
-He suggests the White and St. Francis rivers as well as any of the big Corps of Engineers reservoirs.

-Crappie are plentiful in Beaver Lake and can be caught all year long, especially in winter if you’re willing to bundle up and brave the elements, says Rance Carter of Huck Fin’s Guide Service.
-Crappie go deep in the winter and around structure.
-Run spider rigs over open water to find a school of fish, throw out a marker buoy, then start working the area by vertical jigging.
+Crappie are plentiful in Beaver Lake and can be caught all year long, especially in winter if you’re willing to bundle up and brave the elements.
+Rance Carter of Huck Fin’s Guide Service recommends fishing deep and targeting structure.

 All of Arkansas’s big lakes are good crappie lakes.
 “All of the Arkansas Game and Fish Commission lakes are worth checking out,” Sutton adds.
 “Lake Conway is probably one of the best in the county for crappie.”
-He also likes the oxbow lakes along the Mississippi such as Lake Chicot and Horseshoe Lake.
+He also likes the oxbow lakes along the Mississippi—places like Lake Chicot and Horseshoe Lake.

 March

-White bass do the same as walleye.
+White bass do the same.
 Anticipation of the white bass run is always a hot topic of conversation among anglers as spring approaches.
 All four diamond lakes near Hot Springs have good white bass runs, as does Lake Maumelle in Central Arkansas.
 “Probably the best of the best is Beaver Lake,” Sutton says.
 The run up the west fork of the White River is prime for big three pounders that time of year.
 War Eagle Creek is also popular.
-“Most people never fish for them outside that time,” he adds.

 April